 You must provide a copy of your property’s EPC certificate at the beginning of each new tenancy.
 If you don’t have one then you need to contact a domestic energy assessor.
 They will perform an energy assessment survey and provide a certificate that grades your property’s energy efficiency from A (most efficient) to G (least efficient).
 This certificate lasts 10 years.
 To be able to rent out a property the EPC score must be an E, until 2025 when it must be a C.

-If your tenant has paid a deposit then you should be signed up to one of the government’s approved deposit protection schemes.
+If your resident has paid a deposit then you should be signed up to one of the government’s approved deposit protection schemes.
 The scheme will provide you with a certificate which you need to sign and give to the tenant.
 It’s also helpful to tell them where they can find more information about the scheme.

 The items in this section aren’t required by law, but they’re still either important for you or useful for your new tenants.